What is Periodontal Disease?

 To address Periodontal Disease, periodontal treatment targets plaque and tartar (calculus) deposits that accumulate on the teeth as well as the regions of your jawbone that hold your teeth in place.
 If left untreated, Periodontal Disease will cause premature tooth loss.
 Hence, proper periodontal care and maintenance directly affects your ability to retain your teeth.
 Healthy gums help enhance the natural beauty of your smile, like a frame around a beautiful painting.
 When your gums become unhealthy, they may recede, swell, redden, or release pus.
 In later stages of Gum Disease, the supporting bone begins to break down and your teeth can shift, loosen, or fall out.
 These changes not only affect your ability to chew and speak; they also spoil your smile.

 Periodontal diseases gradually destroy the support of your natural teeth with a chronic low grade infection of the gums, as well as your body’s immune system reacting to the presence of bacteria.
-Your genetic predisposition to the disease impact the magnitude of the infective process and immune reactions.
+Your genetic predisposition to the disease may impact the magnitude of the infective process as well as how you immune systems responds to the disease process.
 In more severe cases, acute or more aggressive infections may make the gums more painful.
 As with most treatments in dentistry, periodontal treatment has the best success when initiated early.
 Periodontal disease can affect multiple periodontal tissues including the alveolar bone, cementum, gingiva and the periodontal ligament.
 While there are many diseases which affect the supporting structures of the teeth, plaque-induced inflammatory lesions make up the majority of periodontal issues, and are divided into two categories: gingivitis and periodontitis.
 Gingivitis is less serious and is considered reversible, but it is not known to be self-limiting and may progress to periodontitis, which is much more destructive and may lead to tooth loss.
 Early detection and early treatment of periodontal conditions are important in maintaining your oral health.

 What Causes Periodontal Disease?